 So what is covered in proofreading?
 It used to include things such as dotting i’s and crossing t’s, but since nearly all documents are in electronic form these days, that’s fallen to the wayside.
 Instead, here’s a list of the more common items checked during proofreading:

 - use of single and double quotes, apostrophes, hyphens, dashes, and parentheses

-- spacing between words (not too much and not toolittle), between paragraphs, and between written areas and tables, graphs, charts, and images
+- spacing between words, between paragraphs, and between written areas and tables, graphs, charts, and images

 - citation of sources